-NFL to unveil schedule on Wednesday — How many prime time games might Seahawks get?
+NFL to unveil schedule on Wednesday.
+How many prime time games might Seahawks get?

 NFL teams will play 17 games in 2021

-Earlier this year the league approved adding a 17th regular season game, in the process subtracting one preseason game.
+Earlier this year, the league approved adding a 17th regular-season game, in the process subtracting one preseason game.
 The 17 games will be spread out over 18 weeks, so yes, just one bye week for players.
-However, there will also be a week break between the third, and now final, preseason game and the first regular season game, also resulting in at leas something of a bye for players before the long haul of the regular season begins.
+However, there will also be a week break between the third, and now final, preseason game and the first regular season game.

-The regular season will kick off on Thursday.
-Sept.
-9 with a game expected to feature the defending champion Tampa Bay Bucs (with every other team then playing games that weekend) with the regular season ending on Sunday, Jan.
+The regular season will kick off on Thursday, Sept.
+9, with a game expected to feature the defending champion Tampa Bay Bucs (with every other team then playing games that weekend).
+The regular season will end on Sunday, Jan.
 9, 2022.
 The season will conclude with Super Bowl LVI at SoFi Stadium in Los Angeles on Sunday, Feb.
 13, 2022.

 And if you’re really looking forward to football, the first preseason game will be held Aug.
 5 when Dallas and Pittsburgh play in the Hall of Fame Game in Canton, Ohio.